 9. Process Orders in One Click

-A perk of automated dropshipping with Oberlo is that you can process orders in only one click.
+A perk of Oberlo dropshipping is that you can process orders in only one click.
 When a customer orders from your website, you need to send the supplier the customer details.
 Why?
 So they can ship orders directly to customers on your behalf.
 Instead of manually typing out all the details to your supplier, all you have to do is click a button and the order will be sent over to the supplier automatically.
 If you get multiple orders each day, you can have all orders sent over to suppliers in only a couple clicks.
 This automated dropshipping feature makes the tedious tasks a bit less daunting.
 So when you start selling higher quantities of products, it doesn’t add much more work time to your day.

 10. Schedule Social Media Posts